 Despite my body’s protests, I was still able to run during 340 km of the course.
 I put it down to my genetic disposition to stubbornness that I was able to finish the last two stages, even though my fastest split on the last day was 11:28 minutes per kilometer (and that was downhill!).

-This challenge was the toughest feat of resilience I have even endured.
+This challenge was the toughest feat of resilience I have ever endured.
 I wore one of two sweat covered shirts for 9 days.
 It was freezing cold and dark up Jochpass and I was soaked.
-I cried tiers of pain and frustration up Blümlisalp, cut myself on barbed wire and stabbed myself with the tips of my poles.
+I cried tears of pain and frustration up Blümlisalp, cut myself on barbed wire, and stabbed myself with the tips of my poles.
 I chafed on my shoulders and hips and lost 3kg in the process of getting to Montreux.
 But I would do it all again in a heartbeat.

-I guess we set challenges for ourselves as way to explore who we are and what we are capable of.
-When these challenges throws us curve balls, the only thing we can do is to tackle them with resilience and a growth mindset, while leaning on others for support and encouragement.
+I guess we set challenges for ourselves as a way to explore who we are and what we are capable of.
+When these challenges throw us curveballs, the only thing we can do is to tackle them with resilience and a growth mindset, while leaning on others for support and encouragement.